-The application seeks to contravene the height of buildings development standard applying to the site.
-This development standard prescribes a maximum building height of 5m from existing natural ground level.
-The proposed development has a maximum height of 6.04m, thereby contravening the standard by 1.04m or 20.8%.
+The proposed development will contravene the height of building standard which applies under clause 4.3 of Appendix 5 of the SEPP.
+The height of buildings development standard limits buildings to a maximum height of 5m from existing ground level.
+The proposed development is 5.817m in height, breaching the development standard by 0.817m or 16.34%.

-Pursuant to Clause 4.6(3) of Appendix 9 - Growth Centres SEPP, the applicant has provided a written request seeking to justify the contravention of the development standard for the following reasons:
+Pursuant to clause 4.6(3) of Appendix 5 of the SEPP, the applicant has provided a written request justifying contravention of the development standard for the following reasons:

-- Compliance with the 5m height of buildings standard would detract from the design of the single storey dwelling and the overall streetscape; - The height contravention will not impact on views and vistas from Oran Park House: - The development contravention allows for a single storey dwelling with the appropriate roof form and pitch; - The development contravention does not impact the intended type, or character of the desired development rather, aligns with the intended development of a single storey dwelling with appropriately pitched roof.
-The objectives and intent of built form surrounding Oran Park House will therefore be preserved; - The development contravention facilitates orderly and proper delivery of development as intended by the DCP.
-The contravention will have no significant environmental impact; and - The request also demonstrates that relevant tests established in the Land and Environment Court (as set out in the Department's 2011 guideline for varying development standards) can be met: - The objectives of the standard and the R2 Low Density Residential zone are achieved notwithstanding non-compliance with the standard.
-A single storey detached dwelling which meets combined design requirements of setbacks, floor space ratio, and hipped roof forms ensures there are no significant adverse impacts.
-The objectives and intent of built form surrounding Oran Park House will be preserved. - If compliance was required the underlying objectives would be thwarted as the 5m height limit would not allow for a dwelling design as intended in the heritage curtilage, consistent with the DCP controls and heritage guidelines. - Compliance with the 5m maximum building height would be unreasonable and detrimental to the current environmental character of the site and surrounds.
-The dwelling is consistent with the intended outcome for residential land surrounding Oran Park House with simple hipped and/or gabled roof forms of at least 22.5°.
+- Compliance with the 5m height standard would detract from the design of the single storey dwelling and the overall streetscape; - The development contravention will not impact on views and vistas from Oran Park House: - The development contravention allows for a single storey dwelling with the appropriate roof form and pitch.
+The development contravention does not

+- impact the intended type, or character of the desired development rather, aligns with the intended development of single storey dwellings; - The development contravention facilitates orderly and proper delivery of development as intended by the DCP; - The request also demonstrates that relevant tests established in the Land and Environment Court (as set out in the Department's 2011 guideline for varying development standards) can be met: - The objectives of the standard and the R2 Low Density Residential zone are achieved notwithstanding noncompliance with the standard.
+A single storey detached dwelling which meets combined design requirements of setbacks and hipped roof forms ensures there are no significant adverse impacts.
+The objectives and intent of built form surrounding Oran Park House will be preserved. - If compliance was required, the underlying objectives would be thwarted as the 5m height limit would not allow for a dwelling design as intended in the heritage curtilage, consistent with the DCP controls and heritage guidelines. - Compliance with the 5m maximum building height would be unreasonable and detrimental to the current environmental character of the site and surrounds.
+The dwelling is consistent with the intended outcome for residential land surrounding Oran Park House with simple hipped and/or gabled roof forms of at least 22.5 degrees.